 - Self reported Graduate Record Examination (GRE) General Test scores (Verbal, Quantitative,and Analytical Writing); the GRE Advanced Test in Psychology is not required.
 GRE scores must be from tests taken within five years of admission.

 The MS in Psychology accepts applicants from all disciplines (e.g., English, Biology, Philosophy).
 Accepted applicants must complete five (5) program prerequisites (3 semester/4 quarter units each) by July 31 prior to entering the program:

 - Personality Theory

 These courses may be taken at Cal Poly as a matriculated undergraduate, through Cal Poly’s Open University or at another fully accredited institution, including on-line.
 In order to determine if a course you have taken satisfies one of our prerequisites, but has a different title than Cal Poly's, compare the content with the Expanded Prerequisite Course Outlines.
 Applicants who fail to complete these courses before their first quarter of enrollment will be dropped from the program.

 The M.S.
 Psychology Program accepts applicants with a wide variety of undergraduate degrees.
 All applicants must have a baccalaureate degree from an institution accredited by a regional association and a minimum GPA of 3.0 in the last 60 semester (90 quarter) units attempted.
-Applicants with a GPA of at least 2.5 may be considered if their application packets indicate that they are strong candidates in other areas.
 There are additional requirements for international students.
 Questions concerning applications from foreign students should be directed to the Cal Poly Office of Admissions.